vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 _Incremental Backup_ and _Incremental Replication_ usually produce delta exports after the initial seed.

-Nevertheless, there may be some reasons for XO to trigger a key export instead:
+Nevertheless, there may be some reasons for XO to trigger a key (full) export instead:

 - the configured [_Full backup interval_](https://xen-orchestra.com/docs/incremental_backups.html#key-backup-interval) advanced setting has been reached for this VM
 - the _Force full backup_ is enabled for the current schedule